SPR Highliving District Towers: The towers

-The township has a total built-up area of 5.5 million sq ft, including a three million sq ft of shopping area and 2.5 million sq ft of residential infrastructure, warehousing and parking.
+The township has a total built-up area of 5.5 million sq ft, including three million sq ft of shopping area and 2.5 million sq ft of residential infrastructure, warehousing and parking.

 It also houses a leading cricket academy and a leading badminton academy.
 The Shri Ram Universal School has already commenced its operations in the township.
 The township also includes 11-screened theatre, commercial trade center, and the country's largest multi-commodity wholesale trade centre known as the Market of India, which will have more than 5,000 shops and 300 retail outlets.
 The integrated township project is expected to generate more than 133,000 employment opportunities, both direct and indirect.